7brend7/chromekdbx/README.md

 ## How it works

-- `webRequest.onBeforeRequest` track all post requests and fetch username and password;
-- `window.onbeforeunload` get css selectors for input fields;
+- `window.onbeforeunload` get values and css selectors of input fields;
 - `IndexedDB` there we store kdbx file and main password;
 - `kdbx` format with import/export ability; used `chromekdbx` group as root;
 - `custom_scripts` helpers for specific sites where we can't fetch data;